 Each access token is only granted for a restricted purpose called “Scope” by Google, and we only need view permission for Google Analytics here, so please select that specific scope and click continue:

-Then, you will be directly to your usual Google login screen, enter the account you use for your Google Analytics account, and then follow the instruction below to get your refresh and access token.
+Then, you will be direct to your usual Google login screen, enter the account you use for your Google Analytics account, and then follow the instruction below to get your refresh and access token.

 As explained in the graphic, keep your access token and refresh token on a separate notepad or word document, as we will use it in the next step.

 Now let’s go back to our Jupyter Notebook and start coding the authentication engine

 The title of this section might be misleading — we are not going to code our own authentication engine, we are merely going to use the existing ones we have imported from google-auth library previously.

 Recall that in the import statement, we imported the “client” object in the google-auth library, now we just need to create a client per instruction of the library and type in the required information.

 Update — AKA some rants about the current state of OAuth2 in Google API request

 If you were on this guide before, you know that we were using oauth2client package instead of google-auth.

 You probably also know that the oauth2client library is a gigantic mess that no one likes to touch.